captainwz/react-pocket/README.md

 You can get the full example [here](https://github.com/captainwz/redollar/tree/master/example/src).

 ### Usage
-**Redollar is just on its experimental stage** so current procedure may be that concise.
+**Redollar is just on its experimental stage** so current procedure may not be that concise.

 1. Write your app in **Redollar Pattern**.
 Here are some constraints you should notice.
 In order to follow them readily, just take a look at the [example](https://github.com/captainwz/redollar/tree/master/example/src) as well.
 > * Your root component's class must extend $.
 > * Any component's class whose instance you want to use with $ as ```$('OneComponent')``` later must extend $.
 > * You can declare component's props by declaring class method ```defaultProp``` which should return an object.
 > * If you pass a prop in jsx element declaration eg ```<Card  foo="bar" />```, it'll be a permenant assignment and you are not able to change it by ```$('OneComponent').setProp({foo: 'tux'})```.
 It is a rational policy.
-> * You can't contain any element herits from $ in A standard React component's class declaration.
+> * You can't contain any element herits from $ in a standard React component's class declaration.
 > * Make sure your entry file is in the top direcotry.